The pilot study

 - The proportion in each group who regained sustained circulation.

-- Number of defibrillations before return of sustained circulation in each group.
+- Number of defibrillations before return of spontaneous circulation in each group.

-- The proportion of patients who are alive upon arrival at the hospital.
+- The proportion of patients who were alive upon arrival at the hospital.

-- The proportion of patients who are alive at hospital discharge.
+- The proportion of patients who were alive at hospital discharge.

 - 30-day survival.